-- 14.1 Amendment, Modification, and Termination.
+14.1 Amendment, Modification, and Termination.
 Subject to Section 15.14 hereof, with the approval of the Board, at any time and from time to time, the Committee may terminate, amend or modify the Plan; provided, however, that (a) to the extent necessary and desirable to comply with any applicable law, regulation, or stock exchange rule, the Company shall obtain shareholder approval of any Plan amendment in such a manner and to such a degree as required, and (b) shareholder approval shall be required for any amendment to the Plan that (i) increases the number of shares or ADSs available under the Plan (other than any adjustment as provided by Article 11 hereof), (ii) permits the Committee to grant Options or SARs with an exercise price that is below Fair Market Value on the date of grant, (iii) permits the Committee to extend the exercise period for an Option or SAR beyond ten years from the date of grant or (iv) results in a material increase in benefits or a change in eligibility requirements.
-Notwithstanding any provision in this Plan to the contrary, absent approval of the shareholders of the Company, (I) no Option or SAR may be amended to reduce the per share exercise price of the shares subject to such Option or SAR below the per share exercise price as of the date the Award is granted, (II) except as permitted by Article 11 hereof, no Option or SAR may be granted in exchange for, or in connection with, the cancellation or surrender of an Option or SAR with a per share exercise price that is greater than the Fair Market Value on the date of such grant or cancellation. - 14.2 Awards Previously Granted.
+Notwithstanding any provision in this Plan to the contrary, absent approval of the shareholders of the Company, (I) no Option or SAR may be amended to reduce the per share exercise price of the shares subject to such Option or SAR below the per share exercise price as of the date the Award is granted, (II) except as permitted by Article 11 hereof, no Option or SAR may be granted in exchange for, or in connection with, the cancellation or surrender of an Option or SAR having a higher per share exercise price, and (III) except as permitted by Article 11 hereof, no Award may be granted in exchange for the cancellation or surrender of an Option or SAR with a per share exercise price that is greater than the Fair Market Value on the date of such grant or cancellation.

+14.2 Awards Previously Granted.
 Except with respect to amendments made pursuant to Section 15.14 hereof, no termination, amendment, or modification of the Plan shall adversely affect in any material way any Award previously granted pursuant to the Plan without the prior written consent of the Participant.